sayon/blog/about.md

 and late-romantic music as well as progressive rock and jazz fusion; I am also very fond of various types of electronic music.

-Feel free to drop me a line by mail.
+Feel free to drop me a line by mail or [telegram @ igorjirkov](http://t.me/igorjirkov).
 English, french, german and russian are accepted.

 This blog is named after my friend Mr. Duck.
 He is a snobbish, intellectual,